 Having no chemicals and toxins within the composition makes them non-toxic.
 Recycling can reduce the landfill problem, and apart from that, the recycled bio-waste can also be utilized as compost.

 Reduction in CO2 Levels

 Since fossil fuels are not used in manufacturing biodegradable plastic products, they can help cut the global CO2 emission, increasing at an alarming rate.
 The CO2 emission of these plastics is meager compared to the conventional polymer and releases only the energy used to make it.

 Reducing CO2 levels from all forms of nature is a must for humanity to create a bright future for our upcoming generations.

 Presently, we’re producing more CO2 than ever before.
 The plastic processing industry does a major share of emissions, so switching to biodegradable and compostable plastics is the key to a pollution-free future.

 Composting is criminally underrated.
-It comes with tonnes of benefits that we ignore, especially when it is associated with plastics.
+It comes with tons of benefits that we ignore, especially when associated with plastics.

 Composting bioplastic products can make the soil fertile as these plastics are made using chemicals but from natural sources.